vlocityinc/vlocity_build/README.md

 `vlocity -propertyfile build_target.properties -job EPC.yaml packUpdateSettings`
 9. Run the deploy:
 `vlocity -propertyfile build_target.properties -job EPC.yaml packDeploy`
-10. If you encounter any Errorx during deploy they must be fixed.
+10. If you encounter any Errors during deploy they must be fixed.
 But first, evaluate whether the error has been mitigated by later uploads of missing data.
 Run:
 `vlocity -propertyfile build_target.properties -job EPC.yaml packRetry`
 Which will retry the failed DataPacks, often fixing errors due to issues in the order of deploy or Salesforce Governor limits. `packRetry` should be run until the error count stops going down after each run.
 See the [troubleshooting](#troubleshooting) section of this document for more details on fixing errors.